dmanzer2/vorex/_posts/2015-07-13-how-longer-term-rolling-averages-can-help-with-hiring-decisions.md

 Many agency owners operate in a project-based environment, which brings with it certain challenges for every part of their business, including hiring.

-Project-based work is not only difficult to forecast, it also makes the agency owner focus on the “now,” constricting strategic thinking and planning and replacing it with tactical, day-to-day execution.<!--more-->
+Project-based work is not only difficult to forecast, it also makes the agency owner focus on the “now,” constricting strategic thinking and planning and replacing it with tactical, day-to-day execution.

 Project-based agencies also remain beholden to the natural ebb and flow of overall revenue and profitability, as it fluctuates significantly from month-to-month.